AvtsVivek/LearnCpp/src/tasks/416780-ClassTemplatesWithTypeTraitsAndStaticAsserts/ReadMe.md

 # Auto

 ## Notes
+1. Need to include type traits in the header.
-1. The following gives compiler error.
+2. The following gives compiler error.
+Thats because we have static asserts.

 ```cpp
 // Point<std::string> point_string("Hello", "World");